-Soil is composed of organic and inorganic material, along with minerals, gases, and liquids.
+Soil is composed of organic and inorganic materials, along with minerals, gases, and liquids.
 There are all kinds of things that can be found in soil, such as rocks, sand, clay, leaves, sticks, etc.

 But what makes the best potting soil?

-You can’t go out and dig up the soil in your yard and put it in a pot because those ingredients, many of which is listed above, will eventually turn into a brick under the pressure and heat of a container.
+You can’t go out and dig up the soil in your yard and put it in a pot because those ingredients, many of which are listed above, will eventually turn into a brick under the pressure and heat of a container.

 The best potting soil will have three basic elements, then a few other things for certain plants, but let’s not get ahead of ourselves.
 The three basic elements are:

 - The best potting soil will be free draining and water will not stand idle in it.
-Straight peat moss is not used because it creates a bog effect by holding so much water.
+Straight peat moss is not used because it creates a big effect by holding so much water.

 - The best potting soil will be able to maintain at least a little bit of moisture.
 Sand does not hold any water and is dry within minutes.

 - The best potting soil will be strong enough to support the plant.
 Perlite by itself would not be able to support the stem of a plant in the slightest breeze, it would blow over.